gerlacdt/aws-s3-down-uploader/README.md

 # AWS S3 upload and download

 This is a simple cli-tool to upload and download files to AWS S3.
 It also supports server side encryption via aws kms.

+## Rationale

+You can use this script to manage your environment variables and your secrets.
+Simply run *upload* to upload your upload your environment variables to AWS S3.
+During your service startup you run *download* and source the downloaded file.

+This works also with secrets because you can use *server-side-encryption* with AWS KMS.

 ## Installation